Olkei/ESP8266WebSocketDemo/README.md

-# microcontrollerproject18
+# ESP8266WebSocketDemo
-Mikrokontrollerit, syksy 2018
+Coursework for microcontrollers, fall 2018
 - project can be found under path ESP8266Ovi/ESP8266Ovi, the ESP8266Web is an example using RGB led instead of a light sensor.